-In the opening paragraphs of the second section devoted to the "Conflict with the Law Faculty" of his Conflict of the Faculties, Immanuel Kant sketches out the prognostication alternatives for the future of 1) "moral terrorism" (constant decline), 2) "eudaimonism" (steady progress); and 3) "stagnation" (Abderitismus).
+In the opening paragraphs of the second section devoted to the "Conflict with the Law Faculty" of his Conflict of the Faculties, Immanuel Kant sketches out the usual prognostication alternatives for the future as 1) "moral terrorism" (constant decline), 2) "eudaimonism" (steady progress); and 3) "stagnation" (Abderitismus).
 This latter, Abderitismus, is what we today mean by zero sum, which is a closed system in which nothing new can be added - for every gain there is a compensating loss.
 Kant's answer already in 1798 is that the three models of prognostication restrict themselves to empirical observation, which means that all three are unsatisfactory for prognostication because empirical data alone is insufficient for determining which among the options is right.
-Rather, one must turn to what makes it possible but is not given in the empirical data for
+Rather, one must turn to what makes it possible but is not given in the empirical data for humanity to experience, understand, and act in the world in the ways that we do.
+A crucial imperceptible, supersensible (not supernatural) capacity is that we possess a kind of intentional, creative causality that, in degree (!), is found nowhere else in life on this planet but in humanity.
+Although inseparable from and embedded in the physical world and system of life, this capacity suggests that the human is the one place in the natural order that is not "closed" but "open" -contrary to Aberitismus/zero sum thinking.
+As a form of efficient causality complementary to physical causality, this intentional, creative capacity cannot be proved or disproved because it can't itself appear in the senses for verification/falsification.
+Yet, in his Critique of Practical Reason Kant calls it the "one fact of [supersensible, not instrumental] reason" because it appears through its effects to be so irrefutable and ubiquitous that its denial would mean a denial of our very humanity.